 Nitrate levels in the soil water at the Lincoln-Pipestone site were less than 1 ppm throughout the season.
-This is well below the safe drinking water limit of 10 ppm, and indicates that Kernza plantings help protect vulnerable drinking water sources (Reilly et al. in prep).
+This is well below the safe drinking water limit of 10 ppm, and indicates that Kernza plantings help protect vulnerable drinking water sources (GLBW 2021).